What you will learn from this article:

 Find your greater, empowering purpose in life!Download The Limiting Beliefs Guide

 Do you feel constantly anxious?
 Worried about being worried?
 Have crippling panic attacks or feel terrified by everyday situations?
+Do you regularly ask yourself why do I feel anxious?
 If you find yourself wondering why some people experience only occasional anxiety while others seem immobilized by fear, you’re not alone.

-The truth is, everyone experiences anxiety at some point in their lives; maybe it’s nervousness before speaking to a group or having to navigate heavy traffic.
-Feeling anxious sometimes is normal.
+The truth is, everyone experiences anxiety at some point in their lives and feeling anxious is a normal part of many everyday situations.
+Some experience feeling anxious before speaking to a group or having to navigate heavy traffic while others get nervous when flying or during confrontation.
+Feeling anxious in certain situations is normal.
 But when anxiety becomes constant and excessive, it causes people to feel out of control and frequently makes the activities of daily life difficult.
+In some cases, it may even benefit the individual to seek out treatment for their anxiety.

 Why do people get anxiety?
 The causes of anxiety disorders aren’t fully understood, and there can actually be many things that ignite anxiety in people.
 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor.
 Anxiety also manifests in a variety of ways and can have different triggers for different people.